-Direct Radiator Type
+Direct Radiator Туре

-Low cost and small size are most readily obtainable in a direct-radiator loudspeaker; that loudspeaker; that is, one whose diaphragm radiates sound directly into the air, and which does not require a horn.
+Low cost and small size are most readily obtainable in a direct-radiator loudspeaker; that is, one whose diaphragm radiates sound directly into the air, and which does not require a horn.
 To obtain the highquality performance desired with a single loudspeaker of the direct-radiator type, the diaphragm must be small enough so that it will not be too directive at the higher frequencies.
 At the same time the diaphragm must be capable of operating at the large amplitudes required for radiating the lower frequencies.
-In addition, the effective mass of the diaphragm must be small enough to radiate the higher frequencies efficiently.
-Even with very thin metal diaphragms, mass reaction is sufficient to cause excessive loss in the highfrequency range if the diaphragm operates as a piston : that is, if all parts of the diaphragm surface move in unison.
-This as a pison . that is, if all parts of the diaphragm surface move in unison.
-This effect can be overcome by using a diaphragm in which all parts do not move in unison when operated at higher frequencies, and such a diaphragm will radiate uniformly at all frequencies if properly designed.
-The problem, then, becomes one of determining the proper diaphragm material, and shape, to provide the desired high frequency performance, and at the same time to permit free piston vibration at low frequencies where large amplitudes must be provided for.
-Thin metallic diaphragms offered the most favourable
+In addition, the effective mass of the diaphragm must be small enough to radiate the higher fre-quencies efficiently.
+Even with very thin metal diaphragms, mass reaction is suffi-cient to eause excessive loss in the highfrequency range if the diaphragm operates as a piston : that is, if all parts of the diaphragm surface move in unison.
+This effect can be overcome by using a diaphragm in which all parts do not move in unison when operated at higher frequencies, and such a dia-phragm will radiate uniformly at all frequencies if properly designed.
+The problem, then, becomes one of determining the proper diaphragm ma-terial, and shape, to provide the desired high-frequency performance, and at the same time to permit free piston vibration at low frequencies where large amplitudes must be provided for.
 Thin metallic diaphragms offered the most favourable properties for such a development as far as the desired effects are concerned, but the problem of forming a diaphragm of this type, which would permit the necessary amplitudes at low frequencies, have the required high-frequency performance, and be free from rattles and extraneous sounds, required considerable experimental work.
 The development of such a device, however, was finally successful in the Western Electric 750A loudspeaker.